Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Literature Review

-Most prior research on predicted truck parking utilization focuses primarily on historical parking usage data and static variables, such as speed limit and annual average daily traffic \cite{hao2022}.
-However, it overlooks the inclusion of other salient predictors.
-As asserted by Boris and Brewster \cite{boris2018}, the pivotal determinants guiding truck drivers' decision-making process are parking location and the quality of amenities available.
-Consequently, integrating topological structures into the predictive model is justified, given its potential to account for spatial variations in the influential factors.
+While most prior research on predicting truck parking utilization focuses primarily on historical parking usage data and static variables, it overlooked the inclusion of spatial dependencies as the key determinants of truck driver's decision-making process \cite{boris2018}.
+This gap highlights the need for integrating topological structures into predictive models to account for spatial variations in influential factors.

-Graph Neural Networks (GNN) \cite{kipf2016} are well known for understanding and representing topological structures.
-GNN has been widely used in the transportation field for its ability to capture spatial dependencies.
-A road network is naturally usable as a non-Euclidean graph structure \cite{jiang2022}.
-Yang et al. \cite{yang2019} first leveraged Graph-Convolutional Neural Networks (GCN) on urban parking to extract the spatial dependencies of traffic flow in large-scale networks and achieved a low Mean Absolute Error (MAE) in Pittsburgh downtown.
-They also incorporated Recurrent Neural Networks (RNN) and Long Short Term Memory (LSTM) to capture temporal dependencies with additional related features such as weather data and traffic speed to achieve the parking usage prediction considering spatio-temporal dependencies.
-Zhang et al. \cite{zhang2020} proposed a hierarchical graph convolution structure.
-They addressed the scarcity of real-time parking availability information with a semi-supervised approach and spatio-temporal dependencies among parking lots.
+This need for spatial integration aligns with the road network's inherent structure, which naturally functions as a non-Euclidean graph \cite{jiang2022}.
+Yang et al. \cite{yang2019} first leveraged GCN on urban parking to extract the spatial dependencies of traffic flow in large-scale networks and incorporated Recurrent Neural Networks (RNN) and Long Short Term Memory (LSTM) to capture temporal dependencies with additional related features.
+Zhang et al. \cite{zhang2020} addressed the scarcity of real-time parking availability information with a semi-supervised approach and spatio-temporal dependencies among parking lots.
 Despite their success in urban parking with spatio-temporal dependencies, they have yet to conduct modeling and experiments on truck parking usage prediction due to the lack of sufficient data.

-Compared to the approaches applied to citywide car parking, truck parking is more relative to their route decisions, and critical characteristics such as capacity limitations and diurnal patterns directly affect the predicted results \cite{sadek2020}.
-According to Sadek et al. \cite{sadek2020}, the fixed capacity of truck parking sites represents a conductive factor in predicting truck parking usage.
-Besides, most truck drivers routinely work and find their rest except for unexpected situations such as bad weather or traffic congestion: the same drivers occupy most parking lots daily.

-This study aims to predict future parking usage patterns considering the highway network's topological structures and spatio-temporal dependencies of the network.
-Specifically, we develop a graph convolution model to capture these complex characteristics, enabled by extensive data on highway networks and parking site characteristics, such as the number of amenities and the distance from the nearest city.
+Therefore, our method benefits from the model with spatio-temporal embeddings while adapting truck parking unique features such as amenities, capacity limits \cite{sadek2020}, and diurnal patterns \cite{xiao2023}.
+In contrast to the introduction of the spatio-temporal prediction model in an urban parking scenario \cite{gong2023}, we consider the unique regional dependencies to capture a large truck parking network.